Tyrrrz/Ressy/Readme.md

 #### String table resources

 String table resources (type `6`) store localized strings that can be loaded by the application at run time using the `LoadString(...)` Windows API function.
-Each string is identified by a unique integer ID and stored in a specific block of 16 strings.
+Each resource is a separate block of 16 strings where each string is identified by a unique ID.

 > [!NOTE]
 > To learn more about string table resources, see [this article](https://learn.microsoft.com/windows/win32/menurc/stringtable-resource).

 ##### Retrieve strings

-To get the string table resource, call the `GetStringTable()` extension method.
+You can call the `GetStringTable()` extension method to retrieve all string table resource blocks stored in a PE file.
-This returns a `StringTable` object that provides a unified view over all string blocks stored in the PE file:
+This returns a `StringTable` object that provides a unified view over all of them:

 ```csharp
 using Ressy;